 - They adapt to slopes and uneven terrain

 - They return energy expended

-With our foot drop splints, you can get around in the mountains and cover all sorts of terrains.
-You will be able to use your ankle brace on uneven surfaces, and with less effort.
+With our drop foot brace, you can get around in the mountains and cover all sorts of terrains.
+You will be able to use your AFO brace on uneven surfaces, and with less effort.

-Foot drop splint including springs for physical performance
+An AFO brace for foot drop that include springs for physical performance

 People with foot drop avoid most sports because their mobility problem makes this difficult.
 However, our orthotics enable: